Dan Chaon

 Dan Chaon (born June 11, 1964) is an American writer.
-Formerly a creative writing professor, he is the author of three short story collections and four novels.
+Formerly a creative writing professor, he is the author of three short story collections and five novels.

 Early life and education

 Chaon was born June 11, 1964, in either Sidney, Nebraska or Omaha, Nebraska, and was the adopted son of Earl D. Chaon and Teresa N. (Tallmage) Chaon.
 His father was a construction worker and his mother a stay-at-home mom, neither of whom graduated from high school.
 He was the oldest of three siblings.
 He grew up in a village of 20 people outside of Sidney, Nebraska.

 Chaon has said about his childhood, "I was a weird kid: bookish, imaginative, and not athletic."
 He was a voracious young reader: "At 10, I wanted to read The New Yorker."
 Foreshadowing some themes of his later writing, he noted, "I grew up on a steady diet of SF and horror and ghost stories, and that’s still a love of mine," and that as a teenager he "was fascinated by the serial killer novels that were popular" in the 1980s.
 Furthermore, he said, "I've written stories since I was a little kid."
 He credits his parents for their support: "I had parents who, however puzzled they were by my weirdness, were tolerant of it and loving."